curtisalexander/saspyrilia/docs/welcome.md

 Or use the search functionality to find what you are looking for (coming soon).

 ### Contributing
 Have an idea for an example to add?
 Want to suggest a change?
-Utilize the _Edit_ buttons and submit a PR on Github!
+Utilize the _Edit this page_ button and submit a PR on Github!

 ## Other Website Pages